the-teachingRSE-project/competencies/competencies.md

   knowledge of RC, USERS, and also NEW, in order to effectively interact with domain scientists.
 Today, an example is a presence on social media.
-The other TEAM-related aspect is the embedding of RSE graduates into the community of RSEs.
-We envision our RSE graduates to be a part of a strong network of other RSEs, tool-related communities and the classical domain communities.
-This point is further elaborated in @sec:reachout.
+The other TEAM-related aspect is the embedding of RSE graduates into the community of RSEs, sharing the same set of values and competencies.
+We envision our RSE graduates to be a part of a strong network of other
+  RSEs, tool-related communities, and the classical domain communities, making them more effective at supporting research.
+  These networks are a lifelong manifestation where RSEs work to provide an inclusive environment for their peers and provide opportunities for life-long learning.

 Beyond that, we feel that today other important tasks of RSEs are